rafael-santiago/tulip/doc/MANUAL.md

 Now we have basic informations about how to produce a ``Tulip code``.
 What about start with a song written by a genius?
 Then, for starting let's pick up one famous song by ``Jimi Hendrix`` called ``Purple Haze``.
-I will show you little by little this song, in the way that I play and at the end we will have a complete code for generating our guitar tablature.
+I will show you little by little this song (in the way that I play) and at the end we will have a complete code for generating our guitar tablature.
 During this time, I will introduce you some techniques and concepts behind the ``Tulip's DSL``.

 Let's go...